kirillzyusko/react-native-keyboard-controller/docs/docs/api/hooks/input/use-focused-input-handler.md

 };
 ```

-This handler can be handy when you need to have an access to what user typed on a global level (i. e. when you don't have a direct access to your `TextInput`) or if you need to have an access to coordinates of text selection.
+This handler can be handy when you need to have an access to what user typed on a global level (i. e. when you don't have a direct access to your `TextInput`) or if you need to have an access to coordinates of text selection (for example to draw a custom element that follows caret position).

 ## Known issues